Thumbelina (1978 film)

 Thumbelina (世界名作童話 おやゆび姫, Sekai Meisaku Dōwa: Oyayubi-hime) is a 1978 Japanese anime fantasy film produced by Toei Animation and Tezuka Productions based on the fairy tale of the same name by Hans Christian Andersen.
 The film was first shown in Japan on 18 March 1978 in the Toei Manga Matsuri ('Toei Cartoon Festival').
-The film sees "Father of Manga" Ozamu Tezuka as character designer and former Mushi Production's animator Kazuko Nakamura as assistant animation director upon Tezuka's recommendation.
+The film saw "Father of Manga" Ozamu Tezuka as character designer and former Mushi Production's animator Kazuko Nakamura as assistant animation director upon Tezuka's recommendation.

 It represents the second entry in Toei's World Masterpiece Fairy Tales film series, preceded by The Wild Swans (1977) and followed by Twelve Months (1980), Swan Lake (1981) and Aladdin and the Wonderful Lamp (1982).
 It is also the fourth Toei film to be based on Andersen's works, after The World of Hans Christian Andersen (1968), Hans Christian Andersen's The Little Mermaid (1975) and the already mentioned The Wild Swans.

 Plot

 Thumbelina, a girl no bigger than a thumb, is born from a tulip and raised by a childless lady.
 One day while she is playing with her best friend Buzzer the beetle, Thumbelina meets the Prince of Tulips who falls in love with her and rename her Maya.
 That same evening she is kidnapped by two frogs who want to give her in marriage to their son, but the young frog, moved to pity lets Thumbelina go away with Buzzer.
 With the arrival of winter she finds shelter underground in the lair of the kind mouse Mrs. Chumi.
-Here Thumbelina catches the attention of Mr Mogul, a rich mole who asks for her hand in marriage.
-After various hardships, with the help of a swallow Thumbelina will be able to find the prince she was looking so much for.
+Here Thumbelina catches the attention of Mr. Mogul, a rich mole who asks for her hand in marriage.
+After various hardships, Thumbelina is able to find the prince she was looking so much for.